 What Is Udemy?

 The first of the platforms is Udemy.
 This platform features the world’s largest selection of online courses at over 150,000 courses, with over 65,000 teachers and professionals delivering quality educational resources.
 Udemy focuses on skills that will advance your career in the professional world.

 Udemy aims to help students reach their goals and dreams by connecting them with instructors around the world.
 Students will benefit from this service when they explore each option and find out just how many peaks their interest.
 Udemy boasts over 295 million enrollments, and its customer satisfaction rating is always resoundingly high.
 Those seeking job-related skills will find the most use out of their vast repertoire, as the most leading courses all emphasize transforming your career in new and better ways.

-Some popular Udemy classes include The Complete Digital Marketing Course, which features 12 Udemy courses in one covering everything from copywriting to market research to analytics.
+Some popular Udemy classes include The Complete Digital Marketing Course, which features 12 Udemy courses covering everything from copywriting to market research to analytics.
 Another popular online course is the Complete Python Bootcamp.
-Students who want to learn python, learn complex features from the ground up.
-Each of these online learning courses can be taken with zero prior requirements and has already enriched over a million users.
+Students who want to learn python learn complex features from the ground up.
+These online learning courses can be taken with zero prior requirements and have already enriched over a million users.

 With Udemy, you get what you pay for.
 You pay for only the Udemy classes you will enroll in.
 There are no subscription options here.
 Just pay once for each Udemy course, and you’re done.
-Most of the Udemy courses are much cheaper compared to what you’ll find at colleges and universities and start at only around $10.
+Most Udemy courses are much cheaper than what you’ll find at colleges and universities and start at only around $10.
 They also have frequent deals so that you might find some new lessons at more enticing prices.